 According to the National Human Trafficking Resource Center, it is estimated that between 100,000 and 300,000 children are victims of child exploitation in the United States each year.
-While many people believe that victims of human trafficking are undocumented immigrants, the Bureau of Justice Statistics reports that 83 percent of victims are United States citizens.
+While many people believe that victims are undocumented immigrants, the Bureau of Justice Statistics reports that 83 percent of victims are United States citizens.

 The FBI's Innocence Lost National Initiative combines the efforts of the Bureau, the National Center for Missing and Exploited Children, the Department of Justice Child Exploitation and Obscenity Section, and local law enforcement agencies to rescue minors from child prostitution and prosecute traffickers of children.
 The seventh incarnation of the Initiative's Operation Cross Country sting was the largest to date, recovering 105 child victims of sexual exploitation.
 In Oklahoma, three teens aged 16 to 17 were freed from prostitution as a result of Operation Cross Country VII.

-Human trafficking is defined and proven by three elements, according to the United Nations Office on Drugs and Crime:
+The crime is defined and proven by three elements, according to the United Nations Office on Drugs and Crime:

-Often, victims of human trafficking are vulnerable populations including illegal immigrants and runaway, homeless, and disenfranchised youth.
+Often, victims are vulnerable populations including illegal immigrants and runaway, homeless, and disenfranchised youth.
 Four-fifths of all victims of sex trafficking are United States citizens; 95 percent of labor trafficking victims are foreign nationals, with 67 percent undocumented aliens.
 Traffickers exploit the vulnerability of these individuals, often luring them with false promises and then enforcing servitude in the labor or commercial sex industries through abuse.

 In Oklahoma, trafficking in humans is a felony offense punishable by a minimum of five years in prison and a maximum fine of $10,000.
-If the victim of trafficking is under the age of 18, the penalty is doubled, carrying a minimum of ten years in prison and a maximum fine of $20,000.
+If the victim of is under the age of 18, the penalty is doubled, carrying a minimum of ten years in prison and a maximum fine of $20,000.

 The United States Criminal Code defines and prohibits human trafficking in chapter 77 of Title 18: Peonage, Slavery, and Trafficking in persons.
-The primary sections dealing with human labor trafficking and child sex trafficking are found in 18 USC §1589 – 1591:
+The primary sections dealing with human labor and child sex are found in 18 USC §1589 – 1591: